To add an action to your workflow, click the plus (+) icon in your workflow.

 - Clear a company property

-The Add delay action adds a delay before the next action is executed.
-If used as the first action in a workflow, it represents the delay between when the contact is enrolled in the workflow and when the subsequent action after the delay executes.
-In a standard workflow, you can choose to delay in days, hours, and/or minutes.
+With the Add delay action, you can set an amount of time between the previous action and the next.
+If used as the first action in a workflow, it represents the delay between when the contact is enrolled in the workflow and when the subsequent action executes.

 Add if/then branch

 In HubSpot, this is called branching logic, and it is also commonly known as "conditional logic."
-You can learn all about how to use branching logic in HubSpot Workflows in this article.
+You can learn more about using branching logic in HubSpot workflows in this article.

 Send an email